awsdocs/amazon-glacier-developer-guide/doc_source/data-retrieval-policy.md

 With both Free Tier Only and Max Retrieval Rate policies, data retrieval requests that would exceed the retrieval limits you specified will not be accepted\.
 If you use a Free Tier Only policy, Amazon Glacier will synchronously reject retrieval requests that would exceed your free tier allowance\.
 If you use a Max Retrieval Rate policy, Amazon Glacier will reject retrieval requests that would cause the peak retrieval rate of the in progress jobs to exceed the bytes\-per\-hour limit set by the policy\.
 These policies help you simplify data retrieval cost management\.

 The following are some useful facts about data retrieval policies:

-+  Data retrieval policy settings do not change the 3 to 5 hour period that it takes to retrieve data from Amazon Glacier\.
++  Data retrieval policy settings do not change the 3 to 5 hour period that it takes to retrieve data from Amazon Glacier using standard retrievals\.
 + Setting a new data retrieval policy does not affect previously accepted retrieval jobs that are already in progress\.
 +  If a retrieval job request is rejected because of a data retrieval policy, you will not be charged for the job or the request\.
 + You can set one data retrieval policy for each AWS region, which will govern all data retrieval activities in the region under your account\.
 A data retrieval policy is region\-specific because data retrieval costs vary across AWS regions\.
 For more information, see [Amazon Glacier pricing](https://aws.amazon.com/glacier/pricing/)\.

 ### Free Tier Only Policy<a name="data-retrieval-policy-free-tier-only"></a>